Sir Alexander Baird, 1st Baronet

-Sir Alexander Baird of Urie, 1st Baronet, 2nd of Ury, GBE (22 October 1849 – 20 June 1920) was Lord Lieutenant of Kincardineshire from 1889 to 1918 and later served as president of the Permanent Arbitration Board in Egypt.
+Sir Alexander Baird of Urie, 1st Baronet, 2nd of Ury (22 October 1849 – 20 June 1920) was Lord Lieutenant of Kincardineshire from 1889 to 1918 and later served as president of the Permanent Arbitration Board in Egypt.

 Biography

-Baird was the eldest son of John Baird, 1st of Ury, and wife Margaret Findlay, and elder brother of John Baird, DL, JP, Member of Parliament for North West Lanarkshire.
+Baird belonged to a family which had become very wealthy in the first half of the nineteenth century through their ironworks.
+His father, John Baird (1798-1870) JP of Easterhouse, husband of Margaret Findlay, had inherited the Urie estate from his childless brother Alexander (1799-1862).
+Other uncles included William Baird and James Baird, both members of parliament.
+He was the elder brother of John Baird, DL, JP, Member of Parliament for North West Lanarkshire.

 He was educated at Harrow School.

 He spent a large portion of his life in Egypt, and later served as president of the Permanent Arbitration Board in Egypt.
 He had a house in Mattarieh, just outside Cairo, where he died.
 He spoke fluent Arabic and was heavily involved in philanthropic projects in the country.

 Baird was also Lord Lieutenant of Kincardineshire from 1889 to 1918.
 He built Ury House, Stonehaven, which eventually passed into the ownership of the Earls of Kintore.

 Baird was created a Baronet, of Urie, in the Parish of Fetteresso, in the County of Kincardine, in the Baronetage of the United Kingdom, on 8 March 1897 and appointed a Knight-Grand-Cross of the Most Excellent Order of the British Empire (GBE) in the 1920 civilian war honours for his services in Egypt.